 What is an Elevated PSA?

 Prostate-specific antigen (PSA) is a protein produced by cells of the prostate gland.
 The prostate gland is a small, walnut-sized gland situated between the bladder and the penis.
 The PSA test is a blood test that measures the level of PSA in the blood.
-It is a test primarily used to screen for prostate cancer in men.
+It is a test primarily used to screen for prostate cancer in men but can also provide a rough sense of prostate size.

 Causes and Risk Factors for Elevated PSA